msteinert/bstring/README.md

 [![SonarQube Maintainability](https://sonarcloud.io/api/project_badges/measure?project=msteinert_bstring&metric=sqale_rating)](https://sonarcloud.io/project/overview?id=msteinert_bstring)
 [![OpenSSF Scorecard](https://img.shields.io/ossf-scorecard/github.com/msteinert/bstring?label=openssf+scorecard&style=flat)](https://scorecard.dev/viewer/?uri=github.com/msteinert/bstring)

-The bstring library provides rich and memory safe string processing functionality to the C language.

-At the heart of the bstring library is the management of `bstring` objects which are a significant improvement over `NULL` terminated char buffers.
+The Better String Library is an abstraction of a string data type which is superior to the C standard library char buffer string type.
+Among the features achieved are:

+- Substantial mitigation of buffer overflow/overrun problems and other failures that result from erroneous usage of the common C string library functions
+- Significantly simplified string manipulation
+- High performance interoperability with other source/libraries which expect '\0' terminated char buffers
+- Improved overall performance of common string operations
+- Functional equivalency with other more modern languages

-## Fork
+## bstring fork

 This is a fork of Paul Hsieh's [Better String Library][].
 The following features (or mis-features, depending on your point of view) are included: